alexhokl/installation/debian.md

 - Open neovim and update plugins via `:UpdateRemotePlugins`
 - generate new token from github for bash access (https://github.com/settings/tokens/new) and this token will be used a password for github authentication
-- `gpg --gen-key` (and select "RSA and RSA", select 4096 as keysize, select "key does not expire", enter github registration email address for "email address")
+- `gpg2 --gen-key` (and select "RSA and RSA", select 4096 as keysize, select "key does not expire", enter github registration email address for "email address")
-- `gpg --list-secret-keys --keyid-format LONG` (and copy the number in "sec" after "4096R/"
+- `gpg2 --list-secret-keys --keyid-format LONG` (and copy the number in "sec" after "4096R/"
 - copy the number into `.gitconfig`
-- `gpg --armor --export {key}` (replace key with the number in the previous step)
+- `gpg2 --armor --export {key}` (replace key with the number in the previous step)
 - add the GPG key onto GitHub

 ```sh